 Oxidative stress is a major producer of 8-oxo-dGTP, and this oxidized precursor is frequently incorporated opposite adenine in DNA.
-However, direct oxidation of DNA also generates 8-OxodG, a source of G:C→T:A and A:T→C:G transversions that can promote cytotoxic and genotoxic effects in cells.
+However, direct oxidation of DNA also generates 8-OxodG, a source of G:C $\rightarrow$ T:A and A:T $\rightarrow$ C:G transversions that can promote cytotoxic and genotoxic effects in cells.
 The simultaneous action of the three components of the GO system counteracts the deleterious effects of this lesion in B. subtilis; however, these proteins accomplish this task through different mechanisms.
 Whereas MutM specifically hydrolyzes 8-OxodG from DNA, MutY catalyzes the elimination of adenine incorrectly paired with oxidized guanine.
-In contrast, following hydrolysis of 8-Oxo-dGTP, the nucleotide diphosphohydrolase YtkD, avoids the incorporation of 8-OxodG to replicating DNA.
+In contrast, following hydrolysis of 8-OxodG to replicating DNA.
 Notably, genetic disabling of the GO system generates hypermutagenic B. subtilis cells that accumulate high levels of genomic 8-OxodG.
 Beyond its role in promoting mutagenesis, experimental evidence indicating that 8-OxodG regulates the entrance to sporulation, promotes cells stress responses and traces evolutionary pathways, in the spore former organism Bacillus subtilis, will be discussed in this talk.